lwindolf/lzone-cheat-sheets/cheat-sheet/Cloud/Azure Devops.md

     az devops service-endpoint list

+### Running Pipeline periodically

+By using a cron declaration you can run pipelines

+    - cron: "0 0 * * *"
+      displayName: my nightly build
+      branches:
+        include:
+          -master
+      always: true

+Note: `always: true` is needed, when you want to run the pipeline every time even when there are no git changes.

 ### Selecting checkout branch by variable/parameter

 It is not possible to select the checkout branch dynamically (static definition works)